sachinaralapura/FullStack-development-obsian-vault/README.md

-Here's a `README.md` for your Obsidian vault for full-stack interview preparation, tailored to your technical expertise and development environment:

 ---
 # Fullstack Interview Prep Vault

 This repository contains an Obsidian vault designed to help you prepare for full-stack developer interviews.
 It covers essential topics in backend development (Node.js, Golang), UI development (React.js), databases (MongoDB, PostgreSQL), and general computer science fundamentals like C++ and Python.